KEY STATUTES and LEGAL DECISIONS in the JANE DOE cases

 In December 2017, a complaint was filed against Backpage and Hilton Hotels on behalf of a woman in Oregon who was trafficked for sex over several years through Backpage and ultimately murdered by a buyer on the site.

 The day after I AM JANE DOE was screened at a private event with members of Congress in Washington DC, Shared Hope and ECPAT hosted a congressional briefing about the issues in the film.
 Representative Ann Wagner (R-Missouri) promised that she would introduce legislation to amend Section 230 so that it was clear that website operators alleged to be involved in federal crimes could not use Section 230 as a shield against liability.
 In April of 2017, Rep. Wagner filed a bipartisan bill in the House of Representatives.
 A Senate bill, co-sponsored by Senators Portman, Blumenthal, McCaskill, McCain, Heitkamp and others entitled “The Stop Enabling Sex Traffickers Act of 2017,” was introduced in August of 2017.
 Google and tech lobby groups have begun vigorous opposition, including quiet efforts to press Section 230 protections into the North American Free Trade Agreement.

-Inspired by the film, a public interest group in California called Consumer Watchdog was motivated to research ties between Backpage and the Electronic Frontier Foundation and Center for Democracy and Technology (two internet freedom groups supported by the tech industry), which have actively intervened in support of Backpage in several cases filed by Jane Doe children.
+Inspired by the film, a public interest group in California, Consumer Watchdog, was motivated to research ties between Backpage and the Electronic Frontier Foundation and Center for Democracy and Technology (two internet freedom groups supported by the tech industry), which have actively intervened in support of Backpage in several cases filed by Jane Doe children.
 Read the 49-page blistering report here and Consumer Watchdog’s letter to Google executives here.